2019 NBA Draft: 5 Prospects with Legit Star Potential

 Across-the-board freshman numbers and captivating explosiveness helped Morant earn a built-in audience of curious scouts to start the 2018-19 season.
 And he's blown up early under their watch, averaging 22.3 points, 9.5 assists, 6.8 rebounds and 2.0 steals per game on 55.2 percent shooting.

-No college player in 25-plus years has finished a season averaging more than 20.0 points, 8.0 assists and 5.0 boards.
-The 6'3" is playing at the highest level, strengthening his draft case and his individual brand with extreme production and athleticism, which point right toward his NBA upside.
+No college player in 25-plus years has finished a season averaging more than 20 points, eight assists and five boards.
+The 6'3" Morant is playing at the highest level, strengthening his draft case and his individual brand with extreme production and athleticism, which point right toward his NBA upside.

 Equally capable of catching an alley-oop lob as he is throwing one, Morant stands out for his unique positional bounce and easy playmaking ability.